 Our brush is looking better, but the flower shapes are all uniform right now.
 I'd like them to turn and touch in a more dynamic way.

 Let's go to our Shape Settings to change how our Brush's Shape behaves.
 We can change the Rotation here, to achieve the effect we're looking for.
 Turn the Rotation all the way up until it says Follow Stroke.
 Notice, now, that the flowers rotate in a way that dynamically turns each one in response to the direction of our Stroke.

 If you test out our brush, you'll see it draws a chain of flowers.

-But let's say we want to change our brush.
+But let's say we want to change our brush and do something different with it.
 Let's make a few adjustments that'll completely change its aesthetic.
 Feel free to Create a Duplicate of our Brush (as we covered earlier), if you'd like to save your work.

-Now, let's return to our Stroke Settings and lower the Spacing to None.
+Now, let's return to our Stroke Path Settings and lower the Spacing to None.
 This makes our flowers look like one continuous line again.
-While we're here, let's turn up the StreamLine, so we can test out a really stabilized stroke.

 Awesome Work Creating Your Procreate Brush!